-Mr. Dwayne Toscano is a part of MEA’s Collision Reconstruction group in Vancouver.
-Since joining the firm in 2019, he has worked alongside MEA’s senior engineers on a variety of cases involving vehicle dynamics, vehicle-to-vehicle impacts and pedestrian impacts.
+Mr. Dwayne Toscano is a part of MEA’s Failure Analysis group in Vancouver, investigating the role of defects and mechanical failures in a variety of cases.
+He is also an experienced collision reconstruction engineer, and has worked on accidents involving vehicle dynamics, vehicle-to-vehicle impacts and pedestrian impacts.

 Dwayne is a registered professional engineer with Engineers and Geoscientists British Columbia.
 He holds a Master’s degree in Applied Science from the University of Waterloo and a Bachelor’s of Applied Science and Engineering from the University of Toronto.
 Prior to joining MEA, Dwayne worked as a collision reconstruction engineer focused on mechanical assessments, vehicle teardowns, and EDR data analysis.
 “I was specializing in mechanical failures, so I decided to go back to school to gain a better understanding of the nature and causes for unexpected failures”, he recalls of the time he made the decision to pursue a Master’s degree.